appcircleio/appcircle-docusaurus/docs/enterprise-app-store/index.md

 Yes.
 From small teams to large enteprises, anybody can create their own app store.

-#### What kind of apps can I put to my App Store
+#### What kind of apps can I put to my App Portal

 As long as they are signed with an Ad Hoc or Enterprise Distribution Certificate, all apps with .ipa or .apk/.aab files can be uploaded.

-#### Can we customize our store and how?
+#### Can we customize our portal and how?

 Yes.
 You can customize your logo, primary and secondary color and the main text color.

-#### How will users enter my App Store?
+#### How will users enter my App Portal?

-Once you go to your store's settings in Appcircle, you can define a prefix and Appcircle will give you a URL with the given prefix.
+Once you go to your portal's settings in Appcircle, you can define a prefix and Appcircle will give you a URL with the given prefix.
 Alternatively, you can use your own domain.
 (Not eligible on Starter, Developer, and Professional plans.
 Please [contact us](https://appcircle.io/contact) to request custom domains).

-#### Can I set an authentication method for accessing the Enterprise App Store?
+#### Can I set an authentication method for accessing the Enterprise Portal?

-Yes, you can choose one of the authentication methods provided by Appcircle to authenticate your users and control their access to the store.
-For more information, please visit the Enterprise App Store [**Store Authentication**](/enterprise-app-store/store-settings#store-authentication) documentations.
+Yes, you can choose one of the authentication methods provided by Appcircle to authenticate your users and control their access to the portal.
+For more information, please visit the Enterprise App Store [**Store Authentication**](/enterprise-app-store/portal-settings#store-authentication) documentations.

 #### Can I send a binary from another CI tool?